 Cricket is now facing the possibility of an even greater change: from an antiquated system of bilateral tours whose context is based largely on either history or financial gain to a legitimate league that means something to everyone rather than just the fanatical, loyal minority.

 When the “big three” Test nations bullied the “small seven” into signing away any meaningful say in the administration of the global game just over a year ago – and the distribution of its wealth – they believed they had cornered the market.
+They were set for wealth without limits while the so-called small nations were consigned to survival rations for the foreseeable future.

 The resentment it created has, however, not diminished.
 It has festered.
 Although England and Australia can build a sustainable economy on the back of the Ashes, even they rely on Indian tours to provide the cream.
 Everyone else is dependent on Indian tours for mere survival.